Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/AudioCodec/Class FFT.rst

-  More information on FFTs and window functions can be seen at: https://download.ni.com/evaluation/pxi/Understanding%20FFTs%20and%20Windowing.pdf https://en.wikipedia.org/wiki/Window_function “FFT.h” must be included to use the class function.
+  More information on FFTs and window functions can be seen at: https://download.ni.com/evaluation/pxi/Understanding%20FFTs%20and%20Windowing.pdf https://en.wikipedia.org/wiki/Window_function "FFT.h" must be included to use the class function.

 **FFT::Calculate**
 ------------------